-Unfettered by the moderating influences and meaningful rituals of traditional Judeo-Christian ethical and moral constraint, yet no less religious than their theocratic counterparts of yore, the corporatist forces of secular theocracy are free to focus on the exclusive manufacture and sale of mindless ritual — ritual that promotes our obsessions and addictions — to satisfy a pantheon of material rather than spiritual gods.
+Unfettered by the moderating influences and meaningful rituals of traditional Judeo-Christian ethical and moral constraint, yet no less religious than their theocratic counterparts of yore, the corporatist forces of secular theocracy are free to focus on the exclusive manufacture and sale of mindless ritual — ritual that promotes our obsessions and addictions — to satisfy the material ambitions of the new high priesthood.

 Western religious tradition had already been rendered stateless by the turn of the 20th century.
 While it maintained significant political and social clout among certain demographics in certain governments at times, its role in the nation states that replaced it was mostly advisory; it could only caution against excess, and hope not to offend secular state tyrants and autocrats in the process.
 The surfeit of Western tyrants and autocrats, all of whom either marginalized or eliminated traditional religion within their own borders, all but guaranteed that not one major war in the 20th century — by far the most murderous of all centuries to date — would be fought over religion.

-As the social and political impact of traditional religion waned, so too did the meaningful rituals they embraced — like the family dinner table and the sabbath day of rest.
-Supercharged by American manufacturing might in the aftermath of World War II, the rise of commercial television and Madison Avenue in the 1950s, and the pharmaceutical and ideological liberation of women in the 1960s, the onslaught of secular consumer culture put what remained of meaningful ritual on notice.
+As the social and political impact of traditional religion waned, so too did the meaningful rituals they embraced — like the family dinner table and the sabbath day.
+Supercharged by American manufacturing might in the aftermath of World War II, the rise of commercial television and Madison Avenue in the 1950s, and the pharmaceutical and ideological liberation of women in the 1960s and 70s, the onslaught of secular consumer culture put what remained of meaningful ritual on notice while the microchip and the electronic spreadsheet came of age in the 1980s.
 Like the religions that championed them, the few remaining meaningful spiritual rituals in our day-to-day lives lapsed into silent neglect and were put on life support — along with the families and communities once protected by them.